urgdog/urg.systems/thonks/maintenance-window-optimizing.md

 ---
 Origin Story of the DQR:

-Most planned maintenance I encountered early in my career was... polite.
-Engineers would sequence upgrades by port, numerically and hope that we could get it done before the window closed.
-It was clean and easy from the engineer's perspective.
+Most planned maintenance I encountered early in my career was annoyingly designed.

-But it also meant I was doing 300 squats a night.

-But I don't need legs the size of tree trunks to work in a data center.
-That probably becomes a liability at a certain point.
+Engineers would sequence upgrades by port, numerically.

 So, why not go by rack?
 Turns out nobody had bothered to put where the stuff was located in the headends.
 Why?
 I don't know.
 If it existed, it wasn't